sambrierley/hmlr-design-system/README.md

 - Create demos and documentation on the design system homepage
 - Schedule a post implementation review - how's it going 6 months later?

+Discussions about new contributions are typically held at design/frontend meetups or as separate meetings.
+The head of the design practice is accountable and responsible for the design system.

 ## Technical approach